|Table of contents|

 - Disinfecting the environment with a 1:16 bleach solution.
 Let it dry for 10 minutes and then go over the area with plain hot water.

-- Infected cats should be isolated while they are sick.
+- Isolate infected cats while they are sick.
 Before re-introducing them to other pets, they should be bathed to remove any cysts which may be on their coat.

 - Wash food and water bowls daily in hot, soapy water.
 Use a disposable sponge or cloth when doing so.
 Allow to fully dry.